helloween141/js-chess/README.md

 # js-chess
 The chess game.
-Written in native JavaScript
+Written in pure JavaScript